sleepyboisclub/sleepyboisclub.github.io/_posts/sleepy-bois-irl/2023-10-01-meditation-on-mountains-retreat.md

 I continued to scramble for a bit of time, moving across several cool boulders on my way up the side of the mountain toward a patch of trees that were growing in this immense boulder field.
 It took me some time, and also a bit more effort, but I finally scaled the field to arrive at the mountain-side forest.
 I took some time to appreciate the distance and height I had traversed.
 My other meditation friends had spread out over the expanse of the large boulder field.
 Aadesh called out to each of us to know where we were and let us know that the meditation would be ending soon.

 <img src="https://drive.google.com/uc?export=view&id=13FAYETmV4HtkeXo5OjWbMme0724QQnRZ" alt="Small person in a boulder field" width="700"/>
-_Do you see Joe in the expanse of the boudler field?_
+_Can you see Joe in the expanse of the boudler field?_

 I took a few more moments to take in the meditation, the view, and the boulder field and then started on my way down the side of the mountain.
 I noticed almost immediately that I was moving much more quickly down the mountain than I had moved up it.
 Because I was moving so quickly, and with greater ease, I was receiving far less physical input than on the way up.
 I no longer felt the texture of each boulder with my hands as most of my moves were made solely with my feet.
 I even jumped down several feet a few times to descend larger boulders.
 I felt like it was a lot easier and a lot more fun.